African American Service during the Revolution

 “I served in the Revolution, in General Washington’s army...I have stood in battle, where balls, like hail, were flying all around me.
 The man standing next to me was shot by my side - his blood spouted upon my clothes, which I wore for weeks.
 My nearest blood, except that which runs in my veins, was shed for liberty.
 My only brother was shot dead instantly in the Revolution.
 Liberty is dear to my heart - I cannot endure the thought, that my countrymen should be slaves.” - Dr. Harris, a veteran of the 1st Rhode Island Regiment, in an address to an anti-slavery society meeting in Francestown, New Hampshire, 1842.

 The 1st Rhode Island Regiment was an assembled unit in the Continental Army that has been documented as having a large and visible body of African-American soldiers within its ranks.
-Best remembered for their efforts to repel Hessian advancements during the Battle of Rhode Island in 1778, they were eld by Maj.
+Best remembered for their efforts to repel Hessian advancements during the Battle of Rhode Island in 1778, they were led by Maj.
 Gen. James Mitchell Varnum.
-Estimates indicate that between 120-140 soldiers out of 250 were black.
+Estimates indicate that between 120-140 soldiers out of 250 were Black.
 Though integrated like nearly all other Continental regiments, the 1st Rhode Island is remembered for employing slaves and freedmen before it was approved by Congress and Gen. Washington.
 Up until 1778, the Continental Army did not allow African-Americans to serve.
 Exceptions were made, however, to those who had served since the early days in Boston in 1775.
 These men were allowed.
 New recruits were not.
 Seeing this, Lord Dunmore issued his proclamation in 1775, enticing African-Americans, enslaved and free, to join the British.
 Washington did an about-face, but the states were still reluctant to arm African-Americans.
 This changed at the state level as 1778 saw huge shortages in enlistments from local townships.
 To fill their quotas, they began allowing enslaved people and free African-Americans to enlist.
 In return, slaves were promised their freedom for their service.
 By 1781, the Continental army was noted as being nearly one-forth African-American at Yorktown.
-Regiments were not segregated, and a German officer marveled at the professionalism and dress attire of America’s first black soldiers.
+Regiments were not segregated, and a German officer marveled at the professionalism and dress attire of America’s first Black soldiers.

-Lemuel Haynes was born to a black father and a white mother; he was indentured at five months of age to a white farmer who was also a Deacon.
+Lemuel Haynes was born to a Black father and a white mother; he was indentured at five months of age to a white farmer who was also a Deacon.
 Haynes was raised as his son and was given an education.
 He eventually joined the Granville, Massachusetts militia in 1774 when he was 21 years old.
 He learned military tactics and was trained in Native American stealth-maneuvering.
 Haynes would write poems about his experiences during the war.
-He would later become the first black ordained Congregational minister in the United States, and was a strong voice in the abolitionist movement.
+He would later become the first Black ordained Congregational minister in the United States, and was a strong voice in the abolitionist movement.
 Some of his poetry consisted of the lines, “For Liberty, each Freeman strives; As it’s a Gift of God; And for it, willing yield their Lives,” (from The Battle of Lexington, 1775), and “I think it not [an exaggeration] to affirm, that even an African, has Equally as good a right to his Liberty in common with Englishmen...consequently, the practice of slave-keeping, which so much abounds in this land is illicit.” (from Liberty Further Extended, 1776).

 Barzillai Lew served in the French and Indian War with his father.
 He married Dinah Bowman in 1768, a freedwoman from Lexington, Massachusetts who was a pianist.
 They would have several children who would all grow up to be musicians.
 Lew enlisted as a fifer/drummer in May 1775 in the 27th Massachusetts Regiment.
 He participated in the successful raid at Fort Ticonderoga in 1775 that brought the cannons back to Boston that drove the British out in 1776.
 He also fought at Bunker Hill in June 1775, playing the tune, “There’s Nothing Makes the British Run Like Yankee Doodle Dandy.”
 He was also witness to British Gen. John Burgoyne’s surrender to American forces at Saratoga, NY in 1777.
 The powder horn he carried throughout the war now sits in an African-American History museum in Chicago.